onexi/llm-updating-itself-akit-a/README.md

 2. Saving the generated functions to a file and dynamically loading them
 3. Utilization of the generated functions by GPT

-* Examples of prompts that are easy to respond to:
+* Examples of prompts that are easy to respond to

 Requests like "Create a function that does the following..." are easy to handle.
 However, while this program could create a function that divides two numbers, it was difficult to create a function that abstracts 9/2.
 - Numerical calculations: "Create a function that multiplies two numbers."
 - Text processing: "Generate a function that reverses a string."